As soon as you decide to learn the guitar, you’ll need to familiarize yourself with all the great guitarists who have come before you.

 Singing demands a supplemental investment of a great intensity.
 This makes it impossible to drown your thoughts in your instrument; when you sing it’s a question of lifting your head and facing the public, breaking out of your musical bubble.

-To become a good guitarist, you must practice.
+To become a good guitarist, you must practice and guitar lessons will help you develop quickly.
 Your hands should be on the strings like a pastry chef handles dough nonstop or like an athlete has his eyes on the ball.
 And if you want to become a really good player, you must learn to lift your head, look at the audience, and share your emotion.

 Your concentration must be at once focused on your notes and on communicating your feelings to the public.